 Writing The Recipient

 As a donor family, you may decide to write a letter to the recipients of your loved one's organs.
 This is a personal decision, and you should not feel any pressure to act in one way or another.
 Sometimes, donor families choose to write to recipients to share information about their loved one and the decision to donate.
 For some families, sharing helps them with the grieving process.
 All correspondence is anonymous and identities are kept confidential.
 There is no time limit for sending a letter, and you may write at any time.
 Many choose to send a letter during the holidays, or an anniversary card.
 Others opt to send a "Thinking of You" card instead.
 Sometimes the hardest part is writing those first few words.
-If you want to write, but are having trouble or need more information about writing to recipients, please don't hesitate to call our office at 210.614.7030 or 866.685.0277.
+If you want to write, but are having trouble or need more information about writing to recipients, please don't hesitate to call our office at 210.614.7030.

 If you decide to write, here are some suggestions and guidelines: